KeralaBlockchainAcademy/PMAJAY-B2/11-Git_Github_Basics/README.md

 git config --global user.name "Your Name" git config --global user.email "your.email@example.com"
 ```

+#### To start git repo in your local system and later move folder to github.

 4. Initialize git in a directory/folder
 ```bash
 git init